Dean (South Korean singer): Early life and career

 Kwon Hyuk was born and raised in Hongeun-dong, Seoul.
 He developed an interest in American hip hop and rap in middle school, and began singing in high school.
 At that time, he considered music as an "escape from studying," rather than an occupation.
-He initially wrote songs in his room, which he kept secret from his parents at first.
+He began writing songs in his room, which he initially kept hidden from his parents.
 Although he was the first musician in his family, his parents enjoyed music and supported his decision to become an artist.

 He began his career at the age of sixteen, performing with hip-hop artist Keith Ape.
-By eighteen, he was writing tracks for K-pop stars, under the name 'Deanfluenza'.
+By eighteen, he was writing tracks for K-pop idols, under the name 'Deanfluenza'.
 The name originated from actor James Dean, whose rebellious image appealed to him, and the word 'influenza', signifying his desire to make a "viral" impact on the music industry.

 At the age of twenty, he was under the tutelage of Joombas Music Group CEO and producer Hyuk Shin, employed with the songwriting team of the Los Angeles-based company whose works include EXO's "Growl" and Justin Bieber's "One Less Lonely Girl".
 He was credited on tracks including Exo's "Black Pearl" and VIXX's "Voodoo Doll".

 2015: U.S. and South Korean debut

 Dean debuted in the United States in July 2015 with the single "I'm Not Sorry", featuring Grammy winner Eric Bellinger.
-This set him apart from other Korean singers who had collaborated with American artists, the vast majority of whom began their careers in Korea.
+This set him apart from other Korean singers who collaborated with American artists, most of whom began their careers in Korea.
 FACT UK magazine's Claire Lobenfeld subsequently referred to his work with Bellinger, when listing him as an R&B artist to watch for in 2016, noting that artists like Justin Bieber and Chris Brown had also worked with Bellinger.
 That year, he also collaborated with Mila J on "Here & Now" and Anderson Paak on "Put My Hands on You".

 He debuted in South Korea in October that year, and his second single "Pour Up", featuring Block B's rapper Zico, was named Best R&B and Soul Song at the Korean Music Awards on February 29, 2016.
 He also collaborated with Korean hip-hop artists Zion.T, Crush, and Junggigo on the single "247", Dok2 on "I Love It", and Dynamic Duo on "How You Doin'?".